zzonyo/trust-docs-test/source/index.html.md

 ts        | int       | The UTC timestamp when API respond, the unit is millisecond data      | object    | The body data in response

+##  Data Type

+The JSON data type described in this document is defined as below:

+- `string`: a sequence of characters that are quoted
+- `int`: an integer no more than 32-bit, mainly used for status code, size and count
+- `long`: an integer no more than 64-bit, mainly used for Id and timestamp
+- `float`: a fraction represented in decimal format, mainly used for volume and price, recommend to use high precision decimal data types in program

 ## Error Message

 ### Market Data  API Error Message